doubleirish/OSCON_2015/README.md

     Jim will provide an update on the latest news from the open source community regarding containers technologies.
 The Open Container Initiative, formerly known as the Open Container Project, was announced just last month and Zemlin will share the latest information on these efforts and what comes next.

+    > Conor – open container initative. comparison bwtween the acceleration achieved in the shipping industry when it adopted a container standard vs alinux container standard [opencontainers.org](https://opencontainers.org)

 *   00:08:15 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 *   ### Making architecture matter - Martin Fowler (ThoughtWorks)

     Software architecture is important, but shouldn't lead to bureaucratic burdens.

     > Conor– Recommended – Discusses the question "what is architecture ?"

 *   00:13:59 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)